zubairov/tesb-rt-se/examples/jmx/README.txt

 simple-service-bundle and simple-service-war illustrate how to enable CXF for JMX (For war file, deployed in Tomcat, and jar OSGI bundle, deployed in TESB container).
 Examples provide sayHi and doubleIt web methods.
-Additionally, after deploying this samples you can see CXF MBeans and their Attributes, that can be monitored using jconsole.
+Additionally, after deploying this samples you can see CXF MBeans and their Attributes (actually attributes are the metrics which we will monitor with help of HypericHQ), that can be monitored using jconsole.

 Enable CXF samples for JMX